Daniel15/Website/README.md

 supported are:

  - Browsing monthly archives
- - Writing comments
+ - Writing comments (now handled with Disqus)
-   - Spam protection via Akismet
-   - Subscribing to comment replies (receive emails when new comments are made)
  - Writing new posts
    - Posting new posts to Facebook and Twitter